The Politics of Agile

 That is, while there is value in the items on the right, we value the items on the left more.

-Pragmatic Marketing signed the Agile Manifesto in 2001.
+Pragmatic Institute signed the Agile Manifesto in 2001.
 We believe in being agile.
 But simply adopting an agile development methodology is not the entire solution.
 Agile helps deliver something sooner, but without some planning and overall vision, what is being delivered may not actually help us sell more software.
 Our approach is:

 Extreme Product Management (XPM) – an agile approach to product management. using minimum process and artifacts.
 The agile product manager communicates the vision of the product through a high-level product roadmap and keeps a prioritized list of problems to solve, all based on market data.
 The objective is to build products people want to buy.